linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 could in principle achieve 50-to-1 leverage.
 For highly leveraged traders, small changes in margin requirements or the cost of financing could lead to large cash

-- utlays, and in the worst-case scenario could lead to
+outlays, and in the worst-case scenario could lead to outright failure.
-- utright failure.

 Deviations of Basis Trade Returns From Bill